ucsb-cs148-w25/pj12-closettracker/team/retrospectives/RETRO_01.md

 ## Experiment/Change

-* A brief description of what constitutes your change/experiment
+* A brief description of what constitutes your change/experiment Wasn't as organized, so made changes to update other teammates more frequently

 * A brief assessment of how its results (did it improve things? move the needle at all?)
+  More conversing in the groupchats and everyone is more up to date with less confusion going on

 * A decision going forward: keep the change, revert to previous procedure, make a new change?
+  Keep the change